 Back to procedures

-Early stages of avascular necrosis can be treated by core decompression surgery, which reduces pressure, promotes blood flow and encourages healing of the bone.
+Early stages of avascular necrosis can be treated with core decompression surgery, which reduces pressure, promotes blood flow, and encourages the healing of the bone.
 Core decompression is indicated in the early stages of avascular necrosis, when the surface of the head is still smooth and round.
 It is done to prevent or postpone hip replacement surgery.

 If a surgical hip dislocation is needed, the surgeon will make an incision to access the hip joint.
-A small portion of the femur (thigh bone) will be cut (osteotomy) in order to dislocate the ball from the socket so that all the parts of the hip joint can be visualized.
-The dislocation allows transplantation of donor bone and cartilage, in addition to repair of the labrum tears and reshaping of the bony abnormalities of the ball and/or socket.
-The procedure requires a 1 or 2 night hospital stay.
-It is not recommended in patients with significant hip degeneration or older patients.
+A small portion of the femur (thigh bone) will be cut (osteotomy) to dislocate the ball from the socket so that all the parts of the hip joint can be visualized.
+The dislocation allows for the transplantation of donor bone and cartilage, in addition to the repair of labrum tears and the reshaping of bony abnormalities in the ball and/or socket.
+The procedure requires a 1- or 2-night hospital stay.
+It is not recommended for patients with significant hip degeneration or those who are older.

-After the operation, crutches are to be used for 6 to 12 weeks to prevent weight bearing at the hip joint until the femur bone heals completely.
+After the operation, crutches are to be used for 6 to 12 weeks to prevent weight-bearing at the hip joint until the femur bone has healed completely.
 Regular activities may be resumed approximately 3 months after the surgery.

-After the operation, crutches are to be used for 6 to 12 weeks to prevent weight bearing at the hip joint until the femur bone heals completely.
+After the operation, crutches are to be used for 6 to 12 weeks to prevent weight-bearing at the hip joint until the femur bone has healed completely.
 Regular activities may be resumed approximately 3 months after the surgery.

 As with all surgeries, core decompression may be associated with certain complications such as: